Belgium: 1 Project

 ŠKODA Trees | ŠKODA | Environmental protection

 The “ŠKODA Trees” initiative supports nature conservation.
 Every car sold by ŠKODA in the Czech Republic helps the company plant a tree.
-Employees of ŠKODA AUTO and their families play an active part in finding the right places for the trees and planting them. ŠKODA’s performance in 2018 meant that a further 95,017 seedlings were added in 2018.
-Almost 820,000 trees have been planted since the program was launched in 2007.
+Employees of ŠKODA AUTO and their families play an active part in finding the right places for trees planting. ŠKODA dealers and its customers are also active participants in this project.
+Until the year 2021, there will be 1 010 000 trees planted.
+The celebration of 1 millionth tree planting was planned for Autumn 2020.
+Due to COVID – 19 pandemic situation, the event was postponed to the following year.

 Sponsoring young people with learning disabilities | ŠKODA | Education and science